Marion County License Hearing Guide

 Related Guides

-Marion DUI License Suspension & ALR Hearing
+Marion County DUI License Suspension & ALR Hearing

 Being arrested for a DUI in Marion, Texas, can be a frightening experience.
 Beyond the criminal charges, you're also facing the potential suspension of your driver's license.
-It's crucial to understand that the process involves two separate tracks: the criminal court case and an administrative process handled by the Texas Department of Public Safety (DPS) – the latter determines your driving privileges.
+It's crucial to understand that this process involves two separate tracks: the criminal court case and an administrative process handled by the Texas Department of Public Safety (DPS) – the latter determines your driving privileges.
 This guide focuses on the administrative side, specifically the license suspension and the Administrative License Revocation (ALR) hearing process.
 Time is of the essence, so let's get started.

 CRITICAL DEADLINE: Request Hearing Within 15 Days